SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 One of the big positive results of the Agile revolution is that many, many more people are familiar with the idea that some variability is necessary.

 This is what enables our method of locking in two input dimensions and reassessing the third variable regularly.
-Because of Agile, most stakeholders are very comfortable with changes as long as they are kept informed about them and have some room to still choose alternate tradeoffs.
+Because of Agile, most stakeholders are very comfortable with changes as long as they are kept informed about them and have room to make alternate tradeoffs.

 ---